 For an ILCCO course listing visit: http://www.ilcco.net/ice/

-- What is a Course Management System and what system does JWCC Online use?
+- What is a Learning Management System and what system does JWCC Online use?

-- A course management system is online computer software that manages all aspects of an online course.
+- A learning management system is online computer software that manages all aspects of an online course.
 Students login to the system and complete their course inside the system.

 Within a course management system there are several communication tools that will help keep you in touch with your instructor and classmates.

 Threaded Discussions act much like a classroom discussion, but without having everyone in one place at one time.
 Your instructor will post topics for discussion to which you and your classmates will respond.
 You will also have many opportunities to respond to comments from your fellow classmates.

 Email will allow you to send private messages to your instructor or to your classmates.
 There is even a Chat function that allows you to communicate with others in real-time, though this is used sparingly as it requires all participating parties to be online at the same time.

 Assignments can also be uploaded or e-mailed to your instructor or shared with other students through the online class.

 - What courses are offered through JWCC Online?

 - Click here to view a detailed list.